JakeWharton/jakewharton.com/_posts/2018-08-01-tracing-gradle-task-execution.md

 The flamegraph can show where time is being spent inside of tasks over the course of the build.
 The stacks aren't correlated to a task, though, so it's important to remember that you're looking at the larger picture.
 This also doesn't handle tasks which communicate with their own daemons such as the Kotlin compiler.

 While this produces a pretty output, its utility is small and the Gradle plugin integration is not the most stable.
 I would refrain from using this on CI as result unless you're going to build out a strong integration with `jcmd` directly.
+These visualizations work well when you have a small subset of tasks to run rather than when your entire project is being built.

 ---